ncsa/containers-on-bw/_episodes/01-introduction.md

 ---
-title: "Introduction to Software Containers.
-Docker"
+title: "Introduction to Software Containers"
 teaching: 30
 exercises: 30
 questions:
 - "How can one reliably run the same application on different platforms?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "learning objective 1, 2, 3."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Containers are not virtual machines."
+- "Not all container solutions are well suited for HPC."
 ---

-FIXME
+1. Cover container runtime landscape
+1. Containers are not virtual machines
+1. In this lesson we will focus on ...

 {% include links.md %}